 From here, you’ll be able to contact the club directly and start your swimming journey.
 Remember, it's always best to visit any prospective club, before joining online, to make sure it will suit you.

 There are various different membership types available, so that you can be involved in your local swimming club the way you want.

 The Competitive Swimmer membership category is for anyone who wishes to participate at a club, attend training sessions and participate in squad activities, club nights or other club events.
 The Competitive Swimmer membership also provides access to inter-club events such as Club, Regional, State and National meets and Championships.
 This also enables Competitive Swimmers to qualify and therefore participate in Regional, State and National development opportunities.

-The Recreational Swimmer membership category is for anyone who wishes to participate within a club, attend training session and participate in squad activities and club nights, but doesn't wish to attned inter-club events/meets.
+The Recreational Swimmer membership category is for anyone who wishes to participate within a club, attend training sessions and participate in squad activities and club nights, but doesn't wish to attend inter-club events/meets.